 Date fields in CSV files are assumed to contain Universal Time Coordinated (UTC) date and time.
 Dates are assumed to be UTC because the physical location of the server hosting your data can be anywhere in the world.
 The alternative of storing date and time in a local time zone leads to all sorts of problems, especially if you, or the server hosting your data, move to another time zone.

 Whenever a date field is displayed, the date is converted from UTC time into your local time.
 This is done by querying your computer and asking it for its time zone setting.
 For example, suppose your computer is set to pacific time (United States and Canada).
-Pacific time is eight hours behind UTC except during daylight savings time—when UTC time is 10:00 AM, it is 2:00 AM pacific time.
+Pacific time is eight hours behind UTC except during daylight saving time—when UTC time is 10:00 AM, it is 2:00 AM pacific time.

-When you publish a hosted feature layer from a CSV, you can specify the time zone of the data.
+When you publish a hosted feature layer from a CSV file, you can specify the time zone of the data.
 The specified time zone is used to mitigate the offset because ArcGIS Online assumes date and time data to be in UTC.
-For example, when a CSV containing date fields is published with pacific time selected as the time zone, all date and time values in your CSV will have eight or seven hours added as part of the conversion to UTC, depending on whether the date values fall within daylight savings time.
+For example, when a CSV file containing date fields is published with pacific time selected as the time zone, all date and time values in your CSV file will have eight or seven hours added as part of the conversion to UTC, depending on whether the date values fall within daylight savings time.